Lottery Trusts

 A Revocable Living Trust

 A revocable living trust is established during a person's lifetime.
-The grantor can revoke it at any time.
-This means the grantor regains total control of the assets and can end the trust.
+The grantor can revoke it at any time, regaining total control of the assets and ending the trust.
 The grantor funds the trust and names beneficiaries.
 They also name the trustee(s) and can name themselves as trustee, along with a successor trustee.

 If the grantor names themselves as trustee, they do not expect privacy as they would with a blind trust.
 They also lose some of the tax benefits of a trust.